AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{sec:comparing-diff-pows}

 For Proof of Reflection to work effectively, there must be some method of comparing and converting the *work* done by reflecting chains.
-Earlier, we simply *set* a ratio between Chain B blocks and Chain E blocks, but that isn't suitable for a production network.
+Earlier, we simply *set* a ratio between Chain L blocks and Chain R blocks, but that isn't suitable for a production network.

 How can we design a system that allows for sensible comparisons between Proofs of Work that use different hashing algorithms?